Gevulde Koeken (Almond Rounds) Recipe

 12 blanched almonds

-1. To make the pastry, mix caster sugar, egg, lemon zest and salt in a large bowl until combined.
+1. To make the pastry, mix caster sugar, egg, butter, lemon zest and salt in a large bowl until combined.
 Add baking powder and flour and knead until it forms a coherent, smooth dough.
 Wrap in cling film and leave to rest in the fridge for at least 1 hour.

 2. To make the almond paste, add almonds, lemon zest and sugar to the bowl of a food processor with a blade attachment and process until you have a coarse mixture.
 Slowly add the eggs until the mixture reaches piping consistency (only just, it should not be too runny or it will ooze out of the pastry when baking).